The specific function to be used in a function invocation is determined according to the following steps.

-If no exact match is found, see whether the function call appears to be a trivial type conversion request.
+If no exact match is found, see whether the function call appears to be a special type conversion request.
 This happens if the function call has just one argument and the function name is the same as the (internal) name of some data type.
-Furthermore, the function argument must be either an unknown-type literal or a type that is binary-compatible with the named data type.
-When these conditions are met, the function argument is converted to the named data type without any actual function call.
+Furthermore, the function argument must be either an unknown-type literal, or a type that is binary-compatible with the named data type, or a type that could be converted to the named data type by applying that type's I/O functions (that is, the conversion is either to or from one of the standard string types).
+When these conditions are met, the function call is treated as a form of CAST specification.

 Look for the best match.